Virginity: Etymology

+The word virgin comes via Old French virgine from the root form of Latin virgo, genitive virginis, meaning literally "maiden" or "virgin" The words virgino ("female virgin") and virgulo (literally "virgin person" but often used for a male virgin) are hyponyms.

 The Latin word likely arose by analogy with a suit of lexemes based on vireo, meaning "to be green, fresh or flourishing", mostly with botanic reference—in particular, virga meaning "strip of wood".

 The first known use of virgin in English is found in a Middle English manuscript held at Trinity College, Cambridge of about 1200:

 In this, and many later contexts, the reference is specifically Christian, alluding to members of the Ordo Virginum (Order of Virgins), which applies to the consecrated virgins known to have existed since the early church from the writings of the Church Fathers.

 By about 1300, the word was expanded to apply also to Mary, the mother of Jesus, hence to sexual virginity explicitly:

 Further expansion of the word to include virtuous (or naïve) young women, irrespective of religious connection, occurred over about another century, until by about 1400 we find:

 These are three of the eighteen definitions of virgin from the first edition of the Oxford English Dictionary (OED1, pages 230–232).
 Most of the OED1 definitions, however, are similar.

 The German word for "virgin" is Jungfrau.
 Jungfrau literally means "young woman", but is not used in this sense anymore.
 Instead junge Frau can be used.
 Jungfrau is the word reserved specifically for sexual inexperience.
 As Frau means "woman", it suggests a female referent.
 Unlike English, German also has a specific word for a male virgin Jüngling (Youngling).
 It is, however, dated and rarely used.
 Jungfrau, with some masculine modifier, is more typical, as evidenced by the film The 40-Year-Old Virgin, about a 40-year-old male virgin, titled in German, Jungfrau (40), männlich, sucht....
 German also distinguishes between young women and girls, who are denoted by the word Mädchen.
 The English cognate "maid" was often used to imply virginity, especially in poetry – e.g. Maid Marian, the love interest of the legendary outlaw Robin Hood in English folklore.